Resonant switching current detector based on underdamped Josephson junctions: Discussion

 Finally, it is possible to in-situ tune junction parameters by changing temperature or applying magnetic field \cite{Martinis_1987}.
 Figs. \ref{fig:fig4} (d) and (e) illustrate the effect of magnetic field.
 Here we consider junctions with different areas having the same $Q_0$, but different $I_{c0}$ at $H=0$.
 With application of magnetic field $I_c(H)$ is suppressed and $Q_0$ is reduced $\propto I_{c0}^{1/2}$, as shown in Fig. \ref{fig:fig4} (e).
 This drives the sensitivity in opposite directions and leads to appearance of maxima in $S$, as shown in Fig. \ref{fig:fig4} (d).

 Yet the ultimate sensitivity is limited by another phenomenon - entrance in the phase-diffusion state \cite{Kautz_1990,Pekola_2005,Krasnov_2005,Krasnov_2007}.
 With reducing $I_{c0}$, the Josephson energy is reducing proportionally.
-When $E_{J0}$ becomes comparable with $k_B T$, the particle is no longer stationary in the washboard, but can diffuse in the potential even without a tilt at $I_b=0$.
+When $E_{J0}$ becomes comparable with $k_B T$, the particle is no longer stationary in the washboard, but can diffuse in the potential even without a tilt at $I_b=0$ \cite{Siddiqi_2005}.
 Fig. \ref{fig:fig4} (f) shows switching histograms without MW for $I_{c0}=0.1$, 0.2, 0.3 and 0.5 $\mu$A, corresponding to $E_{J0}/k_B T \simeq$ 2.38, 4.22, 7.15 and 11.9, respectively.
 It is seen that $g(I=0)$ becomes significantly larger than zero at $I_{c0} = 0.2~\mu$A (red curve) for $T=1$ K. From Figs. \ref{fig:fig4} (b) and (d) it can be seen that the maxima of sensitivity are reached at the same current $I_{c0}\sim 0.2~\mu$A, irrespective of $Q_0$.
 As seen from Fig. \ref{fig:fig4} (f), entering in the phase-diffusion state broadens the switching histograms, which deteriorates the sensor performance.
 Nevertheless, the sensor may still work even in the phase diffusion state.
 Moreover, sharpening of switching histograms may occur in moderately damped junctions \cite{Pekola_2005,Krasnov_2005,Krasnov_2007}, but the analysis of operation at the edge of phase-diffusion requires proper analysis of the retrapping process, which is beyond the scope of this work.

 The phase diffusion can be reduced by lowering the temperature, with the ultimate limit set by the crossover temperature to macroscopic quantum tunneling (MQT) $T_{MQT}\simeq \hbar \omega_p/2\pi k_B$, which is typically few tens of mK \cite{Martinis_1987,Grabert_1987,Martinis_1988,Devyatov_1986}.
-Alternatively, the sensitivity can be improved by increasing the quality factor, e.g. by means of an additional capacitive shunting of the junction \cite{Krasnov_2005}.
+The sensitivity can be improved by increasing the quality factor, e.g. by means of a capacitive shunting of the junction \cite{Krasnov_2005,Siddiqi_2005}.
+However, this is accompanied by the reduction of $\omega_{p0}\propto C^{-1/2}$, reducing the frequency range.
 Cascade amplification of the readout voltage using arrays of coupled JJs can also strongly enhance the ultimate sensitivity \cite{Cattaneo_2024}.